 A couple of years ago, when my mother still lived alone and before it became evident that her dementia was worsening, I took my wife and two daughters for an overnight visit.

-Short answer: if someone knocks at your door in the middle of the night, do NOT open the door and don’t waste your time asking what they want.
+Short answer: if someone knocks at your door in the middle of the night, do NOT open the door, and ask them what they want.
 If they’re asking for help (red flag)“OK, I get that you need help, let me call the police right now and they will be able to assist!”

 My mother liked to sleep on the couch in the living room.
 She had this irrational fear of sleeping upstairs, afraid that a middle-of-the-night disaster or home invasion would go unnoticed if she slept on the upper floor.